 WHAT IS THE PURPOSE OF THIS DOCUMENT?

-Slalom, LLC and its affiliates (Slalom) are a "data controller".
+Slalom, Inc. (821 2nd Ave., Suite 1900, Seattle, WA 98104) (Slalom) is the “data controller.”
 This means that we are responsible for deciding how we hold and use personal information about you.
-You are being provided with this privacy notice because you are applying for work with us (whether as an employee, worker or contractor) or because we have your personal information through a referral, from a jobs board, networking sites or from a prior connection with you.
+You are being provided with this privacy notice because you are applying to work with us or one of our affiliates (whether as an employee, worker, or contractor) or because we have your personal information through a referral, from a jobs board, networking sites or from a prior connection with you.
 This privacy notice is designed to make you aware of how and why your personal data will be used, namely for the purposes of the recruitment exercise, and how long it will usually be retained for.
 It provides you with certain information that must be provided under the data protection laws to which we are subject.

 THE KIND OF INFORMATION WE HOLD ABOUT YOU